Joe Smith (football forward, born 1889)

 Joseph Smith (25 June 1889 – 11 August 1971) was an English professional football player and manager.
-He is eleventh in the list of England's top-flight goal scorers with 243 league goals to his name.
-He was manager of Blackpool for 23 years and guided them to victory in the 1953 FA Cup Final, the only time they have won the competition since their 1887 inception.
+He is eleventh on the list of England's top-flight goal scorers, scoring 243 league goals.
+He was manager of Blackpool for 23 years and guided them to victory in the 1953 FA Cup final, the only time they have won the competition since their 1887 inception.

-A forward, he began his career at Crewe Alexandra, but did not play a first team game for the club.
+A forward, he began his career at Crewe Alexandra but did not play a first-team game for the club.
 He instead made his name at Bolton Wanderers, where with 277 league and cup goals between 1908 and 1927, he is the club's second highest goalscorer, only eight behind Nat Lofthouse.
 He won the Second Division title with Bolton 1908–09, and played in FA Cup final victories in 1923 and 1926.
 He later hit 61 goals in 70 league games for Stockport County, before being appointed player-manager at Darwen in 1929.
-Two years later he was appointed manager of Reading, and narrowly missed out on promotion during his four seasons in charge.
-He became Blackpool manager in August 1935, and remained in this position until April 1958.
+Two years later, he was appointed manager of Reading and narrowly missed out on promotion during his four seasons in charge.
+He became Blackpool manager in August 1935 and remained in this position until April 1958.
 He led the "Seasiders" to one victory in three FA Cup final appearances (1948, 1951, and 1953), and also led the club to runners-up spot in the Second Division in 1936–37, second place in the First Division in 1955–56, and runners-up in the 1953 FA Charity Shield.

 Early and personal life

-Joseph Smith was born on 25 June 1889, with the birth registered in Dudley, and the family moved to Newcastle-under-Lyme when he was three months old.
+Joseph Smith was born in 1889, with the birth registered in Dudley, and the family moved to Newcastle-under-Lyme when he was three months old.
 His father, also named Joseph, was an iron puddler, and his mother was named Rosina.
 He was the youngest of three sons, and one brother, Philip, played professional football and was killed during the First World War.
 He married Priscilla (Cissie) Bond on 7 June 1921, at Manchester Cathedral.